taknight-101/taknight-101.github.io/_posts/2024-02-28-realtime-chat.md

+## Intro

-## _In this blog, We are going to build a real time chat application from start to finish_
+_In this blog, We are going to build a real time chat application from start to finish_

 I had some goals in mind that i wanted to tackle regarding why to implement such application, so i will list them first and foremost

 Basically i wanted to:
-###### 1. Write a blog about using graphql apis in ServiceNow
+1. Write a blog about using graphql apis in ServiceNow
-###### 2. Research the possibility of using reactive features inside ServiceNow for possible use cases and scenarios
+2. Research the possibility of using reactive features inside ServiceNow for possible use cases and scenarios
-###### 3. Methodize a development process for me and my awesome team for future project engagements employing systems thinking and agile principles based off my personal view which has been forming since my first interaction with the ServiceNow platform , so this blog - and all other blogs of which i'm the author - are totally subjective and can be further improved and optimized for different scenarios, so without further ado ,let's begin the technical talk
+3. Methodize a development process for me and my awesome team for future project engagements employing systems thinking and agile principles based off my personal view which has been forming since my first interaction with the ServiceNow platform , so this blog - and all other blogs of which i'm the author - are totally subjective and can be further improved and optimized for different scenarios, so without further ado ,let's begin the technical talk

 ---